Is WordPress not sending the password reset email from your website?

 5. Control Default WordPress Notifications

-In addition to sending password reset emails, WordPress also sends other default notifications for:
+In addition to sending password reset emails to your WordPress users, your site also sends other default notifications for:

 - Plugin auto-updates